VenillaSH/VenillaEngine/README.md

-# VenillaEngine
+# VenillaEngine-GIT
-A lightweight 2D Game Engine.
+A lightweight 2D Game Engine.<br>
+This is the Git Version.
+THIS IS THE BETA RELEASE

 ## Compatibillity Notices
 ***Due to Microsoft's Recent Poor decisions with Windows 11, VE will not recieve a Win11 Version as an act of Protest.***